PDF merge logo

 There is no difference: all three terms mean combining multiple PDFs into a single file.

-Related tools: PDF compression, Watermark & Signature, PDF → images.
+Related tools: PDF compression, Watermark & Signature, PDF to images.

 Processing PDF…